fillipevieira/lambda-datalake-silver/README.md

 This project gives you an **AWS Lambda** function in manual execution mode to request unstructured data from [OMDb API](http://www.omdbapi.com/) and persist on AWS S3 storage.
-Additionally, the project uses the [serverless-python-requirements](https://github.com/UnitedIncome/serverless-python-requirements) for the [Serverless Framework](https://www.serverless.com/), with the purpose of dealing Python packaging in AWS Lambda.
+Additionally, the project uses the [serverless-python-requirements](https://github.com/UnitedIncome/serverless-python-requirements) for the [Serverless Framework](https://www.serverless.com/), with the purpose of dealing Python packaging on AWS Lambda.

 <p align="center"><img src="docs/silver.png"></p>

+This project is the first step of the ingestion pipeline study.
+The last one is [Gold Layer Datalake Persistence Lambda](https://github.com/fillipevieira/lambda-datalake-gold)

 ## Tech Stack
 - Infra